gboeing/ppde642/syllabus/readme.md

 USC welcomes students with disabilities into all of the University's educational programs.
 The Office of Student Accessibility Services (OSAS) is responsible for the determination of appropriate accommodations for students who encounter disability-related barriers.
 Once a student has completed the OSAS process (registration, initial appointment, and submitted documentation) and accommodations are determined to be reasonable and appropriate, a Letter of Accommodation (LOA) will be available to generate for each course.
 The LOA must be given to each course instructor by the student and followed up with a discussion.
 This should be done as early in the semester as possible as accommodations are not retroactive.
 More information can be found at OSAS's [web site](https://osas.usc.edu/).
 You may contact OSAS at (213) 740-0776 or via email at osasfrontdesk@usc.edu.

 To maintain fairness and equality for all students, extensions to due dates are only granted in accordance with official LOAs.
-If you need to request a *one-time emergency* extension to an assignment (e.g., due to a major illness or to a death in the family) you must do the following proactively *prior to its due date*: 1) provide written documentation, such as an official doctor's note, explaining that you are unable to complete the assignment by its due date and 2) work out an extension with the instructor.
+If you need to request a *one-time emergency* extension to an assignment (e.g., due to a major illness or to a death in the family) you must do the following proactively *prior to its due date*: 1) provide written documentation, such as an official doctor's note, explaining why you are unable to complete the assignment by its due date and 2) work out an extension with the instructor.

 Course content may deal with topics you find difficult or upsetting.
 I cannot anticipate which specific readings and discussions might make you feel uncomfortable.
 Therefore, it is your responsibility review the syllabus to be aware of upcoming content so you can prepare for it adequately.
 Contact OSAS for an LOA if you require an accommodation.